 - Plan Extra Time.
 Winter weather in Yellowstone Country can be unpredictable.
 When driving leave plenty of time for safe driving.
 It also takes time to put on (and take off) all those extra clothes so pit stops take longer than you’d expect.

 - Watch Your Step.
 Footwear is key to safely exploring the park.
 Be sure you have great winter hiking boots that provide a good grip.
-Again, extra time and moving slowly and walking like a penguin helps keep you safe and sound.
+Again, extra time and moving slowly, and walking like a penguin help keep you safe and sound.

 - The park is partially open.
 Don’t go expecting to see the entire park.
 Due to the amount of snow in Montana and Wyoming only certain parts and roads are open in winter.
 Be sure to check with the Yellowstone National Park website for updates and closures.

 None of these things should stop you from going to Yellowstone in the winter.
 They are just things to be aware of and help you with your planning.

 Visiting the national parks in America is a wonderful way to see our country and an even better way to meet people from all over of the country.
 We have now been to Yellowstone Country in the summer and the winter.
 Both trips have produced some of our most treasured and cherished travel memories.

 Although we love the beauty and nature of Yellowstone Country the people are what really make it special.
 They clearly adore their national treasure and work hard to protect it for future generations to enjoy.
 We thank them for their service and for caring enough to do the work.
 Everyone is welcome in Yellowstone Country, Montana.
 They are willing to lend a helping hand and listen to your story.